BFL-lab/Umac/README.md

 ## Usage

-In order to get the the help page of umac you need to type `umac -h` in your terminal.
+In order to get the help page of umac you need to type `umac -h` in your terminal.

 #### List of known formats and the programs which use them